matheusb432/cpp-course/notes/03-collections.md

   - **Vector resizing is an expensive operation**, because it requires allocating a new block of memory and copying the elements from the old block to the new one.

 - Vectors are an OOP abstraction (a _template class_) over arrays.
 They have a lot of useful methods and are generally easier to work with than arrays.
+- Vectors automatically deallocate memory using their destructors, implementing the RAII pattern so that it frees the memory when the object goes out of scope.

 - Vectors have built-in _bounds checking_ via the `at()` method. **Accessing an element outside of the bounds of a vector results in an exception**.
   - Accessing elements using the `[]` operator doesn't perform bounds checking.